What Determines Tax Preparation Costs

 • Planning recommendations with every return

-What it not includes:
+What it does not include:

 • Undisclosed tax situations

-• estimated payment calculation
+• Estimated payment calculation

 • Prior year amendment

-• advisory services and tax planning beyond a return
+• Advisory services and tax planning beyond a return

-• multi-year back taxes
+• Multi-year back taxes

 • Representation you in IRS audit